TomH-22/Milestone-Project-2/README.md

 # **Space Match - A Memory Game**
 ## **Description**
-This is a small web-based application
+This is a small web-based application which centres around a well-known game where a number of cards are presented face-down and the player, turning over only two cards at a time, must find matching pairs.
+The game is over once all card pairs have been matched.
+The theme of this game revolves around things space-related which makes it attractive to many interest groups, particularly to kids.

+The application has been optimised to work on any kind of device, be that a mobile phone, tablet, laptop or desktop.

-The live page can be found here: [Arán Bakehouse](https://tomh-22.github.io/Milestone-Project-1/)
+The live page can be found here: [Space Match - A Memory Game](https://tomh-22.github.io/Milestone-Project-1/)

 <br>